Toxin Free Clothing

 Many components of the fabric dyes and finishes are known to be toxic, carcinogenic and active hormone disruptors, even in small quantities.
 These compounds include heavy metals, formaldehyde, chlorinated phenols, azo dyes, ammonia and many more.

 Manufacturers are not required to label the chemical ingredients used on fabrics.
+Most fashion brands that simply purchase wholesale fabric do not even know the origins or chemicals on their fabrics.

 The chemical residues left over from dying and processing remain on clothing after they leave the factory.
 As soon as we wear an article of conventional clothing, the chemicals are transferred onto our skin.
 Most infamously, formaldehyde has been cited as causing health problems in children and adults.
 Some chemicals, dyes and finishes do not completely wash out of our clothing.
 Large amounts of these chemicals do leach out after a few washes, only to end up in our drinking water.
 Some chemicals actually become more toxic when treated at drinking water treatment facilities, such as toxic nonylphenol (NP).
 Even though many chemicals like nonylphenol ethoxylates are banned in the EU and regulated in the USA, we still find large quantities in our water supply due to leaching from washing our clothes.